-Once your minute book is converted to digital form, you'll be provided with a link to access your documents online.
-At your request or with your permission, we can also provide access to your accountants, bankers, investors, and anyone else whom you may want to grant access.
+Once your minute book is converted to digital form, you'll be provided with a link to access your documents online or through our corporate records portal.
+We can also provide access to your accountants, bankers, investors, and anyone else whom you may want to grant access.

-The digital version of your corporate minute book will be stored in the cloud using Microsoft OneDrive.
+The digital version of your corporate minute book will be stored in the cloud using reputable clouse storage service providers.
 We also maintain separate offline backups for added protection.

 Although we do not store credit card or personal identification documents in corporate minute books, it's possible that your corporate information, such as the names and addresses of shareholders and directors could be accessed should a hacker breach the security systems of cloud services provider.
 You should also keep in mind that by law, much of this information is already accessible to the public through Alberta Corporate Registries.

 We believe that storing and maintaining information in the cloud electronically is not only more convenient and cost effective, but also a much safer option than keeping physical files that can be accessed by picking a lock, breaking a window, or by a cleaning crew.
 Electronic storage and backup also prevents your documents from being lost due to a fire or flooding.